ciropinto1982/Tools-in-XSPEC/README.md

 # Tools-in-XSPEC
 **Useful tools for data analysis in XSPEC**

-Originally created by Yerong Xu (https://github.com/yrxu)
+Main contributor: Yerong Xu (https://github.com/yrxu)

 **Create an XSPEC-version table model from PION/XABS in SPEX, see SPEX-to-XSPEC directory:**